 Other (optional) accessories:

-Micro and macro coils are some of the most common coil builds.
-They are created by taking a single piece of wire and wrapping it around a screwdriver, drill bit, or coil jig.
+Micro and macro coils are created by taking a single piece of wire and wrapping it around a screwdriver, drill bit, or coil jig.
 The difference between a micro and a macro coil is the inner diameter of the coil.
 It’s that simple.

 Micro: a micro coil build is a coil that has an inner diameter of up to 2 mm.